 Andrew and Jenny in turn had three children.
 Daughter Constance was born in 1902 and the twin boys Hector and Hamish in 1904.

 In 1903 Paterson relocated his studio to 15 Academy Street, Inverness.
-This was the location of the Northern Studio, which had previously been taken over by J. Jeffrey Morrison in July 1900.
-In 1905 his studio moved for the final time to 19 Academy Street, which in 1887 had been the premises of photographers Johnston & Kay.
+The building had been a photographer’s studio for some time; in 1887 it had been the premises of photographers Johnston & Kay and more recently had been the location of the Northern Studio, which had been taken over by J. Jeffrey Morrison in July 1900.
+In 1905 the buildings along the street were re-numbered and the address became 19 Academy Street.

 In 1910 Paterson began building a home for his family on Culduthel Road, designed in Art Nouveau style by the architect William Carruthers.
 (It was listed as a Category B building by Historic Scotland in the late 1980s.)
 He moved in the following year and called the house Tigh-an-Uillt, Gaelic for the ‘house of the stream.’
 Paterson also owned a cottage called The Neuk on Point Road, North Kessock.
 Paterson and his family would spend every summer there until he sold the property c1945.